 - counter-conditioning (pairing the presence of other dogs with pleasant things);

-- training the dog to offer behaviors incompatible with aggression on cue.
+- training the dog to offer behaviors on cue that are incompatible with aggression.

-An example of the latter would be short-circuiting a dog from lunging by having him instead do a “sit-stay” while watching the handler.
+An example of the latter would be short-circuiting a dog from lunging by having him instead do an incompatible behavior (such as a “sit-stay”) while watching the handler.
 Eventually, the dog can even be trained to offer this behavior automatically upon sighting another dog. (“If I turn and look at my handler when I see a dog, I’ll get a sardine—yum!”)

 Another cornerstone technique, originally developed by behavior counselor William Campbell, is commonly known as the “Jolly Routine.”
 An owner is taught to use her own mood to influence her dog’s mood—when your dog is tense, instead of scolding, laugh and giggle him out of it.